Faculty Profile

 Teaching

-Christina Cogdell is Professor of Design, specializing in history, theory and criticism, and a Chancellor’s Fellow at the University of California at Davis.
+Christina Cogdell is Professor of Design, specializing in biodesign and history, theory and criticism of architecture and design.
+She is a Chancellor’s Fellow at the University of California at Davis.

-At UC Davis, she teaches interdisciplinary classes in Design history/ theory/criticism, Biodesign, Art History, Cultural Studies, and American Studies.
+At UC Davis, she has taught interdisciplinary classes in Design history/ theory/criticism, Biodesign, Art History, Cultural Studies, and American Studies.
+Most recently, she focuses on biodesign:

-• “Biodesign Challenge Course: Biodesign Theory and Practice” (DES 128A & DES 128B, Winter and Spring quarters each year)
+• “Biodesign Challenge Course, Part 1 and 2: Biodesign Theory and Practice, and Biodesign Experimentation and Prototyping” (DES 128A & DES 128B, Winter and Spring quarters each year)

 Her large undergraduate lecture courses are: